romaktion/SkeletalToProceduralUnreal/README.md

 ## Install

 1. Download SkeletalToProcedural Unreal Plugin release zip for you Unreal Engine version https://github.com/romaktion/SkeletalToProceduralUnreal/releases/
-2. Extract to [Project directory]/Plugins folder
+2. Extract to [Engine directory]/Engine/Plugins/Marketplace folder

 ## How to use